-Help your mind stay productive and focused on work by creating a space that is dedicated just to work.
-Even if you don’t have an at-home office and usually work from the kitchen table, you can help yourself to create the illusion of an office by moving office “cues” to the table while you’re working: your computer, any files you need, pens, paper, even something as silly and simple as a stapler.
+Stay productive and focused on work by creating a space that is dedicated just to work.
+Even if you don’t have an at-home office and usually work from the kitchen table, you can create the illusion of an office by moving office “cues” to the table while you’re working.
+That includes your computer, pens, paper—even something as silly and simple as a stapler.

 Setting these around you will help to remind your brain that, no matter where you are, this is “work time,” not “play time.”

 Another seeming perk (that turns out often be just the opposite) is how free your time is.
 At first, it may be exhilarating to have entire, free days stretch before you.
-Soon, though, you’ll probably discover that too much freedom can actually make it much harder to sit down and get your work done.
+Soon, though, you’ll probably discover that too much freedom makes it much harder to sit down and get your work done.

 Instead of just letting the day unfold (and discovering you haven’t gotten much done at day’s end), schedule your time to work just like you would in an office.
-You could try the traditional “work from 9 to noon, work from 1 to 5”, or adjust your hours if you’re more of an early bird or night owl.
-But no matter when you schedule your work hours for, make sure that they’re truly dedicated to working.
+You could try the traditional “work from 9 a.m. to noon then work from 1 p.m. to 5 p.m.” or adjust your hours if you’re more of an early bird or night owl.
+No matter when you schedule your work hours for, make sure that they’re truly dedicated to working.

 “I’ll get to work in my pajamas!”
 For whatever reason, this is something that has gone through the mind of every person as they transition from in-office to at-home.
 Yay, pajamas!

-You’ll probably see your productivity make a huge spike when, instead of staying in your pajamas to work, you get up, shower and get dressed for the day.
+You’ll probably see your productivity make a huge spike when you get up, shower, and dress for the day.
 No need to wear a suit, but getting dressed can signal to your brain that it’s time to get serious.

-Think about it: when’s the last time you took a break to take a walk around the block and looked up an hour later to wonder where the time went?
+Think about it: When’s the last time you took a break to take a walk around the block and looked up an hour later to wonder where the time went?
 Probably not recently, if ever.
-But how about the last time that happened while you were playing solitaire (a personal vice of mine) or checking out Facebook?
-Right: it’s pretty common.
+But how about the last time that happened while you were playing Solitaire (a personal vice of mine) or checking out TikTok videos?
+Right: It’s fairly common.

 One of the biggest downsides to working from home is that you miss out on the daily social interactions with coworkers.
 Even if you’re not best friends with them, interacting with your coworkers is important to keep yourself happy and healthy.
 And, no, we’re not talking about just emails or instant messages.